-The territory of Porto Torres overlooks the splendid Gulf of Asinara , and is located a few kilometers from its capital, Sassari .
-The Sardinian municipality boasts a record of no small importance: after the port of Olbia, that of the town of Turritana is in fact the second in Sardinia for passenger traffic.
+The territory of Porto Torres overlooks the splendid Gulf of Asinara ,and it is located a few kilometers from its capital, Sassari.
+The Sardinian municipality boasts a record of no small importance: after Olbia, it has in fact the second port in Sardinia for passenger traffic.

 Founded by the Romans in 46 BC with the name of Turris Libisonis, the necropolis found by archaeologists testify that the area was already inhabited during the pre-Nuragic period.
 Over the centuries the city underwent the domination of various peoples: from the Phoenicians to the Romans, from the Vandals to the Byzantines, without forgetting, of course, the Spaniards.